Frequently Asked Questions

 I am a member of UKFCU.
 Can my family members who aren't members and don't work for UK, open an account with UKFCU, too?

 Yes, they can!
-If you visit our Membership page, Under the heading "Eligibility" the first paragraph states "You are eligible for membership if you, an immediate family member, or a household member are part of the following groups/organizations."
+Visit our Membership page and search under the heading "Eligibility".
+The first paragraph states "You are eligible for membership if you, an immediate family member, or a household member are part of the following groups/organizations."
 This works for any of the listed businesses, groups and organizations.
 This works if anyone in your family is eligible, even if they are not a member.
 If someone in your family is eligible, you are eligible as well.

 What (and where) is the ABA / Routing Number?